Water Level Sensor Tutorial

 code explanation

-This code contains the I2c library first.
-Then create an object as “lcd” for that library and give the I2c address and the length and width of the LCD display we are using.
+The first line of this code includes the I2c library.
+Then create an object in that library as “lcd” and give the I2c address and the length and width of the LCD we are using.

 #include <LiquidCrystal_I2C.h>